Shringar Nagaraj | |

 He was bestowed with Kannada Rajyotsava, Filmfare Awards, International Houston Film Festival Award and a few others.[2]

-Born in Bangalore on 16 July 1939, he did a Bachelor of Commerce from MES College in Malleswaram and a Bachelor of Laws from Government Law College.
-He belongs to daivadnya Brahmin community.
-He has two sons and two daughters- Ramkumar, film actor and son-in-law of Rajkumar and Pranam, who is blessed with psychic insights.[2]
+Born in Bangalore on 16 July 1939, he graduated with a Bachelor of Commerce from MES College in Malleswaram and a Bachelor of Laws from the Government Law College in the 1960s.
+He has two sons and two daughters including actor Ramkumar who is also the son-in-law of Rajkumar and Pranam who is blessed with psychic insight abilities.[2]
 [3]

-He renounced his traditional gold jewellery profession with the imposition of the Gold Control Act and took up photography - His creative talent made him a very well known photographer in Bangalore.
-He was popular amongst celebrities in the film industry as a photographer as well as a cameraman, which led him to take up acting in the movies.[1]
+Nagaraj renounced his traditional gold jewellery profession with the imposition of the Gold Control Act and took up photography.
+His creative talent made him a well-known photographer in Bangalore.
+He was popular amongst celebrities in the film industry as a photographer as well as a cameraman, which led him to take up acting in movies.[1]